Show Notes: Pest and Pressure Problems Be Gone! - On the House

 Show Notes for On The House with the Carey Brothers recorded September 15, 2018

-Have you ever wondered where retirement would be best on your pocket book?
+Have you ever wondered where retirement would be best on your pocketbook?
 Look no further!
 We have a list of the 10 most and least expensive places to live during your golden years!

 The third Friday of the month is National Tradesmen Day, so thank you the tradespeople in your life this coming week!